lsun20/chronodexpy/README.md

 ## Usage
 - Create two subdirectories `./data/` and  `./figures/`.
-- Create a 24hr time table of your day using the format 'hour, agenda, mood'.
-That is, each line of this file represents one hour of the chronodex.
+- Construct a 24hr time table of your day using the format `hour, agenda, mood`.
+That is, each line of this file represents one hour of the chronodex, delimited by comma.
 The dictionary for the agenda is:
     1 chore
     2 food
     3 fun